Meet Dr. Heidi

 Dr. Heidi Aaronson is a 2008 graduate of Tufts University School of Dental Medicine.
 She has a passion for sports dentistry, having been a member of the Academy for Sports Dentistry since 2008, and has also lectured and written journal articles on the topic of custom mouthguards.
 She also enjoys working with children and has externship experience at a pediatric dental clinic in Providence, Rhode Island, where she learned the skills necessary to work on children without the need for sedation.

-Dr. Heidi's passion for pediatrics expanded as she learned more about tongue ties and the need for skilled practicioners trained in the proper diagnosis and treatment
+Dr. Heidi's passion for pediatrics expanded as she learned more about ties and the need for skilled practicioners and specialists trained in the proper diagnosis and treatment

 of tethered oral tissues.
 Dr. Heidi is also the mother of two young daughters, both of whom had lip and tongue ties and were not diagnosed properly, despite difficulties with nursing.
 Dr. Heidi has experience with ties, both as the mother of a tied child, as well as a treating doctor.
 She is a member of the International Affiliation of Tongue-Tie Professionals (IATP) and the International Consortium of Oral Ankylofrenula Professionals, and continuously completes continuing education classes on the ever-changing subject of tongue and lip ties.